White-Lulu/cherriy/README.md

 ## Download

-Please seeeee THE RELEASE ！！！~~ →→→
+Please seeeee THE RELEASE (of the repository White-Lulu.github.io) ！！！

 [The Latest Version 1.5.0]